New York Packaging EPR: Pending Legislation & Timeline

 New York EPR FAQ

-If enacted, New York EPR would likely include a multi-year implementation timeline with producer registration, PRO formation, and fee assessment phased in.
-Exact dates depend on when the bill passes and the implementation schedule set by the state.
+Because the Packaging Reduction and Recycling Infrastructure Act did not advance in the 2026 session, no effective date has been set.
+If reintroduced and passed in a future session, New York EPR would likely include a multi-year implementation timeline with producer registration, PRO formation, and fee assessment phased in.
+Exact dates would depend on when a bill passes and the implementation schedule set by the state.

 Yes.
 Given the size of New York's consumer market, brands with NY sales exposure should begin building their packaging data infrastructure now.
 Packgine allows you to pre-map packaging data so you're ready when obligations begin.